xnderLAN/CraZip/README.md

 usage:

-    extract				specify full path to your zip file fullextract			extract all files in zip archiv build				build you archive Zip
+    extract				specify full path to your zip sub file fullextract			extract all files in zip
+    build				build your Zip
     info 				info about archiv
-    crack				cracka zip file protected by pass banner				show banner
+    crack				zip file brute force
+    banner				show banner

+Powred by LearnMeToHack